OleksiiChornyi/ORB_SLAM3/visual_stabilization/README.md

 ## Preparation

-Follow [full calibration guidance](./visual_stabilization/calibration/README.md) required for proper work of SLAM.
+1. Follow [full calibration guidance](./calibration/README.md) required for proper work of SLAM.
+2. To communicate between your PC WSL and Raspberi Pi you need to follow some [network adjustments steps](./window_network.md).

 ## Start All